Antisect: Career

-The band's first US tour followed in May and June 2012 taking in venues on both the west and east coasts including a tumultuous appearance at Austins Chaos in Tejas festival.
-(The organiser of which had played an initial part in the bands reunion).
+The band's first US tour followed in May and June 2012 taking in venues on both the west and east coasts including a tumultuous appearance at Austins Chaos in Tejas festival (the organiser of which had played an initial part in the bands reunion).
 A handful of European dates were also completed before the end of the year.

 The next line-up change came with the announcement of Tim Andrews departure in July 2013.
-Tim's farewell appearance was at the Roadburn rock festival in Tilburg, the Netherlands in April 2013.
+Tim's farewell appearance was at the Roadburn rock festival in Tilburg, Netherlands, in April 2013.
 This show marked the debut of a new visual side to the band in the form of politically charged back projections.

 In July of that year it was announced that Chris Caps had become the band's new vocalist.
 Caps's first show was at the Hygget festival in Sweden where the band's headlining set was abandoned midway through with Pete Lyons taken to hospital for what proved to be emergency heart surgery.

 After Lyons' recovery the second half of 2014 saw the band appear at Ieperfest Hardcore Festival in Belgium and return to Sweden to headline Stockholms Manglet Festival.
 In November they played their first shows in Russia before returning to the UK to continue recording sessions for the long overdue second LP.

 In April 2016, the band announced the departures of Chris Caps and Laurence Windle and the re-arrival of John Bryson.
 The new line-up performed a semi secret show in Umea, Sweden in May 2016.

 In November 2016, Pete Lyons was the keynote speaker at the 3rd annual Punk Scholars Network Symposium at the University of Northampton.

 On 1 January 2017, a new track, "Black", was released exclusively on YouTube.
 In August 2017, Antisect signed to Rise Above Records and announced the worldwide release date of the LP The Rising of the Lights.

+In September 2024, the bands 1st LP, "In Darkness There Is No Choice" was released on Rise Above Records.
+Containing a photo booklet and also liner notes by Pete Lyons, the record was remastered and cut direct to analogue from the original 1983 stereo masters.